 DHS uses Appendix A as part of the CFATS process to identify, assess, and secure high-risk facilities.
-Colleges and universities are among the many types of facilites that possess COI for legitimate uses, and DHS may determine some to be high risk facilites subject to CFATS.
+Colleges and universities are among the many types of facilities that possess COI for legitimate uses, and DHS may determine some to be high-risk facilities subject to CFATS.

 Over 300 COI that DHS believes may pose significant risks to human life or health if misused by terrorists are listed in Appendix A .
 The COI are organized by security and vulnerability issues by the following potential uses by a terrorist:

 - steal, divert, or otherwise acquired to use as a weapon at another time and place (Theft/Diversion COI); or

 - sabotage or contaminate to explode or release in transit (Sabotage COI); or

 - release as an explosive or to form a flammable or toxic cloud (Release COI).